 Double Bottom Line Project Report: Assessing Social Impact in Double Bottom Line Ventures

-Provides summaries and analysis of nine methods used by social-purpose venture funds and engaged philanthropy portfolios to assess the non-financial impact of their investments or grants.
+This catalog provides summaries and analysis of nine methods used by social-purpose venture funds and engaged philanthropy portfolios to assess the non-financial impact of their investments or grants.

 Foundations Need Grant Recipients’ Feedback

 Argues for a mechanism to provide feedback to foundations about their own performance.
 Soon after this was published, the Center for Effective Philanthropy was founded.